A phase inversion benchmark for multiscale multiphase flows: Definition of the phase inversion benchmark

 \subsection{Physical parameters of the test cases}

-Characteristics of the fluids are varied in order to investigate various multiscale interface topologies.
-The fluid properties control these conditions, which may be expressed in terms of \Re, and \We.
-In order to define these numbers we need to define a velocity scale.
+Two test cases with different characteristics of the fluids are considered.
+The fluid properties may be expressed in terms of \Re \mbox{} and \We.
+In order to define these numbers, a velocity scale is required.
 We obtain it from energy considerations.
 In all of what follows, we use the characteristic or color function $C$ that is defined with respect to fluid 1, so that $C=1$ in fluid 1 and $C=0$ in fluid 2.
-The potential energy of phase $n$ is
+The potential energy of phase $n$ ($n=1,2$) is